WaterFutures/EPyT-Flow/docs/tut.uncertainty.rst

 Sensor Uncertainty
 ++++++++++++++++++

-Sensor uncertainty (also referred to as sensor noise) refers to uncertainty that affects **ALL** sensor readings -- i.e. all sensor readings are perturbed by the given uncertainty.
+Sensor uncertainty (also referred to as sensor noise) can either act on a global level -- i.e. all sensor readings are perturbed by the given uncertainty --, or on a local level by just affecting a sub-set of sensors.
 In EPyT-Flow, sensor uncertainties have to be :class:`~epyt_flow.uncertainty.uncertainties.Uncertainty` instances wrapped inside a :class:`~epyt_flow.uncertainty.sensor_noise.SensorNoise` instance.